nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Package Document

-The name of the Package Document file is required to be `package.opf`.
-Suppliers are required to use the file extension `.opf` for the Package Document.
+The name of the [=Package Document=] file is required to be `package.opf`.
+Suppliers are required to use the file extension `.opf` for the package document.

 The following xml declaration must be placed at the first line of the document: